Weather Window Logic

 if df.empty:

-audit_logger.warning("Empty payload received.
-Triggering fallback to cached baseline.")
+audit_logger.warning("Empty payload received; falling back to cached baseline")

 return load_cached_baseline()